biiconsulting/icji/README.md

 This .js is intended to provide some basic JavaScript functions for use in IBM Cognos HTML based reports.
-When Cognos (not owned by IBM at the time) came out with ReportNet it geared the report building toward browser base delievery of reports.
-As part of that push to deliever HTML reports, a feature was add called the "HTML Item."
+When Cognos (not owned by IBM at the time) came out with ReportNet it geared the report building toward browser base delivery of reports.
+As part of that push to deliver HTML reports, a feature was add called the "HTML Item."
 This feature provided a way to embed HTML directly into the Report that was generate allowing the developer to access and modify the generated report after it was delivered to the browser.
 This of course included